Applying from overseas

-We have representatives from The Good Care Group in many EU countries, so you can speak to someone local and find out all you need to know about working for us.
-They’ll be happy to help and answer any questions or concerns you have about working in the UK.
-We also run regular webinars on working as a live-in carer in the UK, you can find out more by visiting our Events page.
+If you have any questions about working in the UK our recruitment team are here to help.
+We also run regular webinars on working as a live-in carer in the UK, you can find out more by visiting our events page.

 Is Live-in care really for you?

 If you already have professional experience in a care home, hospital or home care environment, great!
 If you haven’t worked in care before, but have experience of caring for a family member or friend - we have a limited number of roles available, please contact the team for more information.
 Please note that it is important that you are fluent in speaking, reading and writing in English.

 We require flexibility in terms of location placement which could be anywhere within England or Scotland.
 You will meet people from all walks of life, including academia, business, politics, the farming community and the world of the arts.
 This is a great opportunity to get the feel of the countryside or experience city life.

 You will also experience, first hand, the dramatic changes in temperature as we move through Spring, Summer, Autumn and Winter.
 When you are not working, the UK is the perfect launchpad from which to explore the UK and Europe.
 Take a look at the Easyjet, Ryanair, Jet2 or Eurostar websites to see where it’s possible to travel from the UK.

 To see if you have what it takes to become a Professional Live-in Carer please email us a copy of your CV.
 You will find all of our contact details under the contact us section.

 Skills & experience